 Make sure the enclosure has a secure mesh top from which the mouse cannot escape, but also provides adequate ventilation.
 Keep the cage away from direct sunlight, drafts, and other pets such as dogs and cats.
 A quiet location is best, as mice are easily frightened by loud noises.

 The inside of the enclosure should be lined with several inches of absorbent bedding.
 Bedding such as Carefresh (made from soft white cellulose fiber) or aspen shavings are appropriate choices.
-Avoid pine or cedar shavings — the fumes and oils from these woods are harmful to mice.
+Avoid pine or cedar shavings as the fumes and oils from these woods are harmful to mice.
 Remove soiled bedding, droppings, and stale food daily.
 Thoroughly clean the cage with warm, soapy water once a week.
-Male mouse urine tends to produce more odor than females', so their cages may need more frequent cleaning.
+Male mouse urine tends to produce more odor than females' so their cages may need more frequent cleaning.

 Mice enjoy cardboard tubes, PVC pipes, branches, ladders, and exercise wheels (solid, no rungs) as these provide them with opportunities to run, climb, hide, and burrow.
 Mice need to chew to keep their teeth from overgrowing.
-An untreated, unpainted piece of hardwood, twig or even a hard plain dog biscuit is an appropriate chew toy.
+An untreated, unpainted piece of hardwood, twig, or even a hard plain dog biscuit is an appropriate chew toy.
 Avoid anything made of soft plastic.
 Your local pet supply store will also have safe chew toys for mice.

-Mice like small enclosed spaces to sleep and hide such as a small box, igloo or flower pot.
+Mice like small enclosed spaces to sleep and hide such as a small box, igloo, or flowerpot.

 To get your mouse used to being handled, start by hand feeding your mouse small treats.
 When they seem comfortable with taking treats, pick them up by scooping them into your hand.
 Talk to them quietly to get them used to your voice.
 Gradually increase the time they spend in your hands.
-Mice are jumpers, so be careful when taking out of the cage or carrying them.
+Mice are jumpers, so be careful when taking them out of the cage or carrying them.
 Never grab a mouse by the middle or end of the tail.